JonathanLinney/Table-migrator--Sandpit-to-Snowflake-/README.md

-Extracts all tables from a given tuple of DB.SCHEMA.TABLE combinations from SQL Server Management Studio and copies them into Snowflake
+Extracts all tables from a given tuple of DB.SCHEMA.TABLE combinations from SQL Server Management Studio and copies them into Snowflake to the destination tables you specify in the script (details below)

 ## Features